-Microbecide® Photo Catalytic Oxidation (PCO) Coatings are a sol (aqueous) form with a super high surface area.
-Our PCO Coatings are TiO2 Sol products manufactured in a different, proprietary process as compared to powder (anhydrous) forms of production.
-Our proprietary processes assemble the coating particles in water directly by charging the protective layers of sol to keep the coating complex stable.
+Microbecide® Photo Catalytic Oxidation (PCO) antimicrobial sealant is a sol (aqueous) form with a super high surface area.
+Our PCO antimicrobial sealant products are manufactured in a different, proprietary process as compared to powder (anhydrous) forms of production.
+Our proprietary processes assemble the particles in water directly by charging the protective layers of sol to keep the sealant complex stable.
 We use proprietary technology to physically charge the potential of all particles.

 The particles do not simply agglomerate, they build up a three dimensional lattice film structure of high porosity.
 More than 70% of the film will be air with the particles forming a crystal-like framework (skeleton).
 Due to the porous structure, the surface area of the particles are quite large, up to 160-240 sqm /g.

 Our aqua system is a nont-toxic, non-corrosive antimicrobial sol, we do not form any solid (anhydrous) particle and our sol-gel process can be completed at room temperature.
 At the edge, each single crystal still has a “quantum effect” of an electron-hole pair, while the recombination rate is delayed by the Ag-doped particles enhancing photocatalytic activity.

 Enhanced Reactivity of Microbecide® PCO Antimicrobial Sealant